Eldur Studio

 File Purpose

-scripts/notion-sync.js Queries Notion API, converts pages to Jekyll Markdown
+scripts/notion-sync.js Queries Notion API, converts pages to Markdown, runs image pipeline

-.github/workflows/notion-sync.yml GitHub Action: 2h schedule + manual trigger
+.github/workflows/notion-sync.yml GitHub Action: 2h schedule + manual trigger, commits _posts/ + resources/images/blog/

 _config.yml Jekyll config: permalinks, plugins, excludes